Nudes (book): Reception

-The magazine Cosmopolitan featured Nudes as one of the 18 books for 2022 "sad girl summer."
-Transgressive fiction author Dennis Cooper, best known for his series The George Miles cycle, listed the short story collection as his favorite 2021 media on his blog.
-It was listed in Lit Hub’s Most Anticipated Books of 2021.
-Maudlin House, a magazine on experimental literature, a review writes "The concrete and existential exist side by side in these stories.
+The magazine Cosmopolitan featured Nudes as one of the 18 books for 2022 "sad girl summer".
+Transgressive fiction author Dennis Cooper, best known for his series The George Miles Cycle, listed the short story collection as his favorite 2021 media on his blog.
+It was listed in Lit Hub's Most Anticipated Books of 2021.
+Maudlin House, a magazine on experimental literature, in a review writes "The concrete and existential exist side by side in these stories.
 Sometimes, the directness of a line hits me like a brick and I need to lie down."

-Artist Kerry St. Laurent created a series of eight art pieces in a collection named "Nudes X Elle Nash(2021)" in response to the short story collection.
+Artist Kerry St. Laurent created a series of eight art pieces in a collection named "Nudes X Elle Nash (2021)" in response to the short story collection.